yinxiangApp/ShareResource/README.md

 # ShareResource

-help to share the resources in an organization
+help to share resources in an organization